Turkey production and health: Current challenges

 Abstract:

 Several factors and problems are influencing turkey production and health.
-These include intense global competition between producing countries, permanent changes in social, political and consumer perceptions regarding food safety, animal welfare and environmental protection.
-Several human foodborne infections are linked to poultry and poultry products, causing a serious challenge because it is difficult to control.
-Moreover, contamination of the turkey meat and product with antibiotic-resistant bacteria is a constant public health hazard.
+These include intense global competition between producing countries and permanent changes in social, political, and consumer perceptions regarding food safety, animal welfare, and environmental protection.
+Several human food-borne infections are linked to poultry and poultry products, causing a serious challenge because it is difficult to control.
+Moreover, contamination of turkey meat and products with antibiotic-resistant bacteria is a constant public health hazard.
 The loss of consumer confidence and trust in turkey meat product safety and quality will also be a major concern.
-The current and future turkey health concepts should cover the control of diseases in birds and the relationship between bird’s health, welfare and environmental protection.
-Additionally, infectious turkey diseases' emergence and re-emergence will remain an important and never-ending challenge.
+The current and future turkey health concepts should cover the control of diseases in birds and the relationship between birds’ health, welfare, and environmental protection.
+Additionally, infectious turkey diseases’ emergence and re-emergence will remain an important and never-ending challenge.
 Only a few authorized pharmaceutical veterinary products are available to treat turkeys.
-The development of efficient vaccines and natural antimicrobials against bacterial infections will reduce antibiotic use and reduce resistant bacteria's development.
+The development of efficient vaccines and natural antimicrobials against bacterial infections will reduce antibiotic use and reduce resistant bacteria’s development.
 Genetic selective breeding to improve production traits and health is a long-standing goal of the turkey industry.
 Furthermore, rearing technology, management, and feeding will help maintain the birds healthy and comfortable.
-Finally, all other partners involved in the production chain, including farmers, veterinarians, stockholders, need to collaborate to meet the consumer expectations for high quality and safe products
+Finally, all other partners involved in the production chain, including farmers, veterinarians, and stockholders, need to collaborate to meet consumer expectations for high-quality and safe products.

 Keywords: